Photo: Ryan Szulc

 From the genius of The Smitten Kitchen, this simple roast chicken recipe is delicious and easy.
 Perfect for the family or entertaining.

 3 lbs chicken parts, (thighs, drumsticks and/or breasts) with skin and bones

-, thinly sliced
+2 small shallots, thinly sliced

 Preheat your oven to 450F with a rack in the middle.